kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 lack thereof of priority frames.

-If the value is non-zero, then the least significant 8 bits indicates the peer's preferred priority scheme, the second least significant 8 bits indicates the peer's second choice, and so on.
+If the value is non-zero, then the least significant 8 bits indicates the sender's most preferred priority scheme, the second least significant 8 bits indicates the sender's second choice, and so on.
 This allows expressing support for 4 schemes in HTTP/2 and 7 in HTTP/3.
 If any octet is 0, all more significant octets MUST also be 0.